amyibrahim/amyibrahim.github.io/Nanopore_analysis_barcodes.md

 **> Extracting the number of reads mapping to specific internal barcodes**

+---

 ## 1) Set up your environment for sequence analysis

-Migrate to whereever you are working with your Nanopore data *(I might have to show you how to do this if you are using the server)*
+- Migrate to a folder containing your Nanopore data *(I might have to show you how to do this if you are using the server)*

-When in your workstation, you will have to activate the pre-preapred conda environment that you have previously created using the **Computational Setup page.**
+- Activate the preapred conda environment that you have previously created using the **Computational Setup page.**

-Your conda environment is an area where you can work where all necessary programmes are installed.
+*Your conda environment is an area where you can work where all necessary programmes are installed*

 ```
 conda activate moon_code
 ```

 ---
 **NOTE**